JCho82/RNA-seq/perform_RNAseq.md

 First, you need to make a reference with STAR.

-To do this, a complete reference file with fasta and gtf information.
+To do this, find a complete reference file with fasta and gtf information.

 You can get them from NCBI website (https://www.ncbi.nlm.nih.gov/refseq/)